-Positioned at a stunning location on a promontory overlooking both Weymouth and Portland harbours, these informal gardens are one of the most beautiful the town has to offer.
+Positioned at a stunning location overlooking both Weymouth and Portland harbours, these informal gardens are one of the most beautiful the town has to offer.

 The main cafe at the entrance to the gardens has a terrace where tables and chairs are set out during the summer for customers.